AdobeDocs/campaign-standard.en/help/channels/using/setting-up-a-double-opt-in-process.md

 1. Edit the email template properties.
 In the **Advanced parameters** > **Preparation** section, select the **TYPOLOGY_PROFILE** typology created before.
 1. Save and publish the transactional message.

-## Step 3: Create the acquisition landing page
+## Step 3: Create the acquisition landing page {#step-create-the-acquisition-landing-page}

 You have to create the initial acquisition landing page: this op-in form will be published on your website.